WHAT I KNOW

 ABOUT YOGI BHAJAN

 I owe you an explanation of where I am with regards to Yogi Bhajan.
-I have been a devoted student of Yogi Bhajan for most of my life.
+I was devoted student of Yogi Bhajan for most of my life.
 He was like a second father to me, I served him directly and spent formative years working for him.
-I took great pride in that relationship.
-I trusted him completely.
-When I had a near death experience I "saw" him on the other side of the veil.
-We had a deeply energetic relationship for 26 years, and I honored it as pure spirit transmission.
+I took great pride in that relationship and trusted him completely.
 My mission was to represent him.
 I also recognize now that a great deal of my own identity has been based on my relationship with him.

-Then, in 2020, 14 years after he passed away, in the midst of the me too movement and a new age of transparency and disclosure, credible reports of sexual abuse and other abuses of power perpetrated by Yogi Bhajan emerged like a volcano.
+In 2020, 14 years after he passed away, reports of sexual abuse and other abuses of power perpetrated by Yogi Bhajan emerged like a volcano.
 This volcano flowed its lava into my spiritual community and into my own consciousness.
 And it is still flowing.

-There is also a category of abuse of power that needs to be acknowledged, and that I find myself wrestling with.
-When I went to work for him I gave my life to Yogi Bhajan.
-I followed his every direction, gave up my career path.
-This was done at great sacrifice.
-It was huge.
+When I went to work for Yogi Bhajan I shifted my entire life.
+I gave up my dreams of a career path at his direction.
 I put it all on a platter for him.
 It was no small thing.
-Now years later I have learned it was under false pretenses.
-This leaves me incredibly bewildered, with the need for unpacking and dealing with the swirl of emotions.
-Lava flows indeed.
+Now years later, coming to the conclusion that the trust I gave him was not deserved leaves me incredibly bewildered, with the need for unpacking and dealing with the swirl of emotions.

-At the same time I do not wish to discount what I am grateful for.
-It also was the opportunity of a lifetime, and in spite of the betrayal of trust, I remain incredibly grateful for what I learned and gained from my time working for and serving Yogi Bhajan.
+I remain incredibly grateful for what I learned and the discipline I gained from my time working for Yogi Bhajan.
+The ability to give of oneself is important.
 I am grateful to him for teaching it, and being able to teach it myself.
 This has truly the journey of a lifetime.

-And thus, on this profound spiritual journey of mine, the whole scenario of my past forty years of study has suddenly been thrown up into the air, and as of this writing has not landed.
+And thus, on this profound spiritual journey of mine, the whole scenario of my past forty years of study has been thrown up into the air, and as of this writing has not landed.
+The liberation of that is profound.
+I find myself letting the process unfold within me in its own terms and own timeline.
+I find myself in deep empathy for those who were sexually manipulated.

-There are a few certainties that I have come to.
-One is that in many ways I welcome the evolution that is being caused.
-There is a new liberation that I am taking to heart and soul.
+I welcome the evolution that all of this sparks.
 A deeper surrender is required than I have ever experienced.
 I believe this welcoming of the shift is more profound after coming full circle, and having gone through what I have.
 It then becomes an upward spiraling journey.
 Having come full circle I see that many of the things I felt were so important are obviously not.
 I can see that I gave up my choice.
 And I can see I gained something in the abandon.
 I have learned that many of the things we were told were dangerous were absolutely not.
 Live fully, but do not live in fear, dear friends.
 I do recognize that in my diving into life with Yogi Bhajan I was living fully.
 It was bold in its own way.
+So is stepping clear of it.

-I find I. can no longer represent or vouch for Yogi Bhajan the way I had before.
-That is very hard to put forth after the relationship we have had.
+I can no longer represent or vouch for Yogi Bhajan.
+That is a very hard statement to put forth after the relationship we have had.
 It is hard to put words to the disorientation that is generated.
 The experience of having a guru, a teacher, has been the way yoga has been taught for thousands of years.
-But I do believe those days that is over, unless you live cut off in a cave somewhere.
+I believe that era is over.
 I am grateful for having that experience and I am grateful for the liberation from that experience.
 Seeing both sides of the coin, it becomes transparent.

 I am giving up all "isms".
 And I say that after deeply immersing in Sikhism, which is such a beautiful path.
 But for me at this time and group path, with its do's and don'ts dictated from the outside, are not of service.
 I carry it deeply in my heart actually, but simply have to give up the requirements of form, which are not the essence anyway.